Revenue Limit Steps

 Both types of levies are summed to arrive at the all-fund tax levy which is then apportioned across all taxable property in the school district.

-Districts are not required to levy the total amount allowable in their revenue limit each year; they may choose to underlevy.
+Districts are not required to levy the total amount allowable in their revenue limit each year--they may choose to underlevy.
 Depending on the types of exemptions a district has and the amount of the underlevy, the district may or may not be able to use the underlevy in the next year.
-Please call a finance consultant for assistance in determining what underlevy can be carried over into the next year.
+Please call an SFS finance consultant for assistance in determining what underlevy can be carried over into the next year.